adambard/learnxinyminutes-docs/tcsh.html.markdown

 echo 'Hello world'
 echo `echo Hello world`

-# This prints "line1nline2" in one line, because the \n interpreted
+# This prints "line1nline2" in one line, because the '\n' interpreted
-# before executed by the `echo'.
+# before executed by the 'echo'.
 This is the correct, not a bug.
 echo line1\nline2

 # To print the two lines you have to type